Here is exactly how trading multiple systems backfires, demolishing your equity

 Loss chasing: A single failed trade leads to the abandonment of one strategy and quick jumps to another, often without knowing why one failed in the first place.

-In ability to produce a statistically edge: You can never correctly estimate your win rate or your risk-to-reward ratio if you alter your rules each and every trading session.
+Inability to produce a statistical edge: You can never correctly estimate your win rate or your risk-to-reward ratio if you alter your rules every trading session.

 “Death by a thousand tiny cuts” is an outcome where multiple different systems will eventually all perform in a statistically unprofitable manner over the long run, thus steadily draining your capital.